Lenka-12/DeviceInterfacing/README.md

 ### HOW to Use this drivers

-1. Clone the repository to the local machine
+1. Clone the repository to your machine
-2. Copy .h files to Core/Inc folder from stm32 cube generated project
+3. Copy .h files to Core/Inc folder from stm32 cube generated project
-3. Copy .c files to Core/Src folder from stm32 cube generated project
+4. Copy .c files to Core/Src folder from stm32 cube generated project